Reviews You Can Rely On

 $55

-ski gloves - lead tester jeff dobronyi at home in the teton backcountry, hard at...
+ski gloves - lead tester and ifmga guide jeff dobronyi is at home in the...

-To find the best ski gloves and mitts available, we started by digging deep into the market.
-After extensive research of high-quality and popular gloves, we purchased the most intriguing models and sent them to our expert testers.
-Then we thoroughly used and evaluated each pair and scored them in key performance metrics.
-We tested warmth by riding chairlifts and skiing in the Cascades, Alps, Wasatch, British Columbia, Jackson Hole, and Northeast US, as well as working in the field with avalanche forecasting teams.
-We tested dexterity by buckling our boots, writing notes with the gloves on, tying boot laces, and unlocking car doors.
-We also tested water resistance by dunking the gloves in a bucket of water for two minutes and comparing the results.
-For more about our testing, see our How We Test article.
+To find the best ski gloves and mitts available, we dug deep into the market.
+After extensive research into high-quality, popular gloves, we selected the most intriguing models and sent them to our expert testers.
+We thoroughly used and evaluated each pair and scored them against key performance metrics.
+We tested warmth by riding chairlifts and skiing in the Cascades, Alps, Wasatch, British Columbia, Jackson Hole, and the Northeast US, as well as working in the field with avalanche forecasting teams.
+We tested dexterity by buckling our boots, writing notes, tying our boot laces, and unlocking car doors while wearing gloves.
+We tested water resistance by dunking the gloves in a bucket of water for two minutes and comparing the results.
+For more details on our testing, see our How We Test article.

 We use five rating metrics in our ski glove testing: